travelgateX/documentation-site/content/hotel-x/plugins/mapping.md

 * **Header Row**: Code Source,Code Destination
 * **Directory**: /F[folder code]\_[unique code]/HotelX\_[unique code]/Maps/

-If you are using a file of room map, is necessary that you modify this file adding a new column.
+If you are using a file of room map, is necessary you modify this file adding a new column.
 Please, see the next example down:

 ##### Sample File